Wood Species Selection

 At Stair Supplies, high-quality wood stair parts are our specialty.
 We offer over twenty species of wood, and each is ready to bring its own unique grain, color, and character to your project.
 Selecting the best wood species for your individual job is one of the most important parts of the ordering process.
 There are numerous factors to consider when choosing a wood type.
 These factors include: Exterior Applications, Grain Variation, Color Variation, and Paint-Grade Applications.
 Below are just a few tips on selecting the best wood for your job.

-All of our wood types work for interior applications, though we avoid recommending some softer woods as tread material.
-Exterior applications require a little more consideration.
+All of our wood types work for interior applications, though exterior applications require a little more consideration.
 When ordering railing for exterior use, choosing a wood species that can stand up to environmental variables like wind, rain, and bug infestations is vital.
-For exterior handrails, we suggest using Cypress or Sapele.
-Exterior treads are best paired with White Oak.
-We treat products intended for exterior with an exterior grade clear coat and wood glue (when applicable).
-Be sure to let us know if you are planning to use our wood stair parts outside.
+For exterior handrails, we suggest using our Endurance Series handrails.

 High and Low Variation